 In a nutshell, we discuss the work duties and requirements during interviews and carefully explain our core pillars and business goals.
 If everything moves smoothly, employees can work fairly independently – including working from home, adjusting their working hours, taking occasional breaks and vacations outside of their schedule, or even work on internal projects.
 If they can’t hit the regular goals, we slowly apply various constraints in order to get productivity back on track.

 It also lets us understand if our staff has problems at home, health issues, or anything else affecting their efficiency.
 Great team members get back on track immediately.
-Trials who aren’t a good fit are simply coached for a while until we part ways thanks to objective data and no hard feelings.
+Trials who aren’t a good fit are coached for a while until we part ways thanks to objective data and no hard feelings.

 Handling Project and Team Management Properly